Contents of this page:

 The situation

 Even before the outbreak of war, humanitarian needs across Sudan were at record levels.
 For years, millions of people have been internally displaced and living in refugee camps and emergency shelters.
 The armed conflict has plunged Sudan into the greatest refugee crisis in the world.
-More than 8 million people, nearly 4 million of them children, had to leave their homes at least once.

 “The lethal combination of malnutrition, mass displacement, and disease is growing by the day, and we have an extremely short window to prevent a massive loss of life.”

 The violence and displacement have had severe psychosocial impacts on the health and future of these children.
-Without immediate assistance, 19 million children will not attend school this year and 4.3 million urgently needing protection will not be reached.

 How your donation helps